What is YAG capsulotomy?

 Occasionally the opening made by the laser beam is incomplete, or not big enough.
 This will be discovered either after your treatment, or on your follow-up visit.
 If this is the case, it will be necessary to repeat the treatment at a later date.

-Generally it is a safe and straight forward procedure and complications are very uncommon.
+Generally it is a safe and straight forward procedure and complications are very uncommon but can include:

 Although complications from this treatment are uncommon, the chance of any problems occurring depends on the overall health of your eye and other factors, such as your general health.